 Music Law Research Guide

-This guide provides resources devoted to legal issues commonly faced by artists and the music industry, such as copyright, licensing, and antitrust law.
+This guide provides resources relevant to legal issues commonly faced by artists and the music industry, such as copyright, licensing, and antitrust law.

-It provides resources devoted to legal issues commonly faced by artists and the music industry, such as copyright, licensing, and antitrust law.
-The guide includes both primary and secondary sources, but is focused on U.S. law and does not include foreign or international materials.
-It also includes sources which you can use to find background information about the music industry.
+This research guide provides resources relevant to legal issues commonly faced by artists and the music industry, such as copyright, licensing, and antitrust law.
+It includes both primary and secondary sources, but is focused on U.S. law and does not include foreign or international materials.
+It also includes sources which you can use to find news or background information about the music industry.

 The following resources provide good introductions to the music industry and the legal issues it most commonly faces: